9 Best Free XML Editors for Windows in 2026 (Tested & Ranked)

 Paste your XML (or upload a file), and the tool instantly formats and validates it.
 You get a tree view alongside the text editor, syntax highlighting, and clear error messages when something is malformed.
 The conversion tools are particularly useful: you can convert XML to JSON, XML to CSV, XML to YAML, and several other formats with a single click.

-I reach for this tool when I'm debugging an API response and just want to confirm the XML is well formed, or when I need to quickly convert an XML payload to JSON for a different system.
+This tool is useful when debugging an API response and you just want to confirm the XML is well formed, or when you need to quickly convert an XML payload to JSON for a different system.
 It loads fast, works in any browser, and doesn't require creating an account.

 The standard caveats apply: don't paste sensitive data into online tools, you need internet access, and large files will slow things down.
 But for quick one off tasks under a few megabytes, it's one of the fastest options available.

-Check it Out: Try CodeBeautify XML Editor - Free online tool
+Try it: CodeBeautify XML Editor.
+Free online tool.

-The editor provides a synchronized tree and text view, syntax highlighting, XPath evaluation, DTD and XSD validation, and XSLT transformation support.
-You can browse your document in the tree, make edits in either the tree or text view, and both stay in sync.
-The XPath dialog lets you build and test queries interactively with results highlighted in the document.
+It provides a synchronized tree and text view, syntax highlighting, DTD and XSD validation, well formedness checking, and spell checking for XML content.
+You can browse the document in the tree, make edits in either view, and keep both in sync.

 9. Atom with XML Packages